-- b.
-In the QoS Policy for field, enter a descriptive name for the new application or game. - c.
-In the Connection Type list, select either TCP, UDP, or both (TCP/UDP).
-Specify the port number or range of port numbers that the application or game uses. - 7.
-From the Priority list, select the priority for Internet access for this traffic relative to other applications and traffic.
-The options are Low, Normal, High, and Highest. - 8.
-Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen.
+- 7. Scroll and select Add a New Application, or Add a New Game, as applicable. - 8.
+If prompted, in the Connection Type list, select either TCP, UDP, or both (TCP/UDP).
+Specify the port number or range of port numbers that the application or game uses. - 9.
+From the Priority list, select the priority for Internet access for this traf fic relative to other applications and traffic.
+The options are Low, Normal, High, and Highest. - 10.
+Click Apply.

+The rule is saved in the QoS Policy list.

+The QoS Setup screen displays.